Chris has a wide-ranging personal injury practice and acts on behalf of both Claimants and Defendants, including claims funded by a CFA.

 - Practical tips: trial bundling and claims handling

-Christopher has developed a particular interest in claims involving credit hire.
-As an area of law which continues to develop in the Court of Appeal and Supreme Court, Christopher is always alive to recent developments.
+Chris has particular expertise in claims involving credit hire.
+As an area of law which continues to develop in the Court of Appeal and Supreme Court, Chris is always alive to recent developments.
 He regularly publishes articles and provides bespoke training on this topic.

 Holiday Sickness Claims

-Christopher regularly deals with fraudulent claims on the Fast Track.
+Chris regularly deals with holiday sickness claims on the Fast Track, for both Claimant and Defendant.
 He is also happy to advise at the pre-issue stage and draft pleadings.
 Christopher is known for his meticulous approach when examining medical records, leaving no stone unturned.

 Christopher has acted previously for Thomas Cook and Jet2.